Italian participation on the Eastern Front: Italian 8th Army or Italian Army in Russia

 In July 1942, Mussolini scaled up the Italian effort on the Eastern Front and the CSIR became the 8th Italian Army.
 The 8th Italian Army was also known as the Italian Army in Russia (ARMIR).
 The ARMIR was subordinated to German General Maximilian von Weichs' Army Group B. His justifications were the Italian duty to fight Soviet Bolshevism and the requests by his German allies for additional forces, Operation Barbarossa having been longer and costlier than they expected.
 General Messe and many other traditional officers opposed further commitments to the Eastern Front, seeing it as of little importance and cautioning further subordination to Germany, but Mussolini overruled them.

 Italian General Italo Gariboldi took command of the newly formed ARMIR from General Messe.
 As commander of the CSIR, Messe had opposed an enlargement of the Italian contingent in Russia until it could be properly equipped.
 As a result, he was dismissed.
 Just prior to commanding the ARMIR, Gariboldi was the Governor-General of Italian Libya.
-He was criticized after the war for being too submissive to the Germans.

 Mussolini sent seven new divisions to Russia for a total of ten divisions.
 Four new infantry divisions were sent and included: the 2nd Infantry Division Sforzesca, the 3rd Infantry Division Ravenna, the 5th Infantry Division Cosseria, and the 156th Infantry Division Vicenza.
 In addition to the infantry divisions, three new Alpini divisions were sent: the 2nd Alpine Division Tridentina, the 3rd Alpine Division Julia, and the 4th Alpine Division Cuneense.
 These new divisions were added to the Torino, Pasubio, and Prince Amedeo Duke of Aosta divisions already in Russia.
 Italian forces in Russia would eventually total 229,000 men, 22,000 vehicles, and 1,340 artillery pieces.